vlang/v/doc/docs.md

 Conceptually, embedded structs are similar to [mixin](https://en.wikipedia.org/wiki/Mixin)s in OOP, not base classes.

-An embedded structs is responsible for implementing a small point and exposing a few methods, just like Lego blocks.
+An embedded structs is responsible for implementing a common structure and exposing a few functions, just like Lego blocks.

 It is not recommended to create a bulky base class with a huge number of fields or functions.
 There is no need to import a forest for a banana.